pmiklashevych/seeking-alpha-test/README.md

 The initial configuration of living cells in this grid is arbitrary and should be random for every page refresh.

-Here’s a smaller 5x5 example:
+Here's a smaller 5x5 example:

 ```
 0 0 0 0 0